 If you’re the type that likes to sport the latest handset, you might even have a few.

-With a little effort, you can turn your old phones into a surprising chunk of change.
+With a little effort, you can turn your old mobiles into a surprising chunk of change.

 The key is knowing when and where to sell...